JtotheDoubleO/restos-frontend/README.md

 Next.js Boilerplate relies on [Codecov](https://about.codecov.io/codecov-free-trial/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo) for code coverage reporting solution.
 To use Codecov, create a Codecov account and connect it to your GitHub account.
 On your Codecov dashboard, it should display a list of your repositories.
 Select the repository you want to enable Codecov for and copy the token.
 Then, in your GitHub Actions, you need to define the `CODECOV_TOKEN` environment variable and paste the token you copied.

-Be sure to create the `CODECOV_TOKEN` as a Github Actions secret, do not paste it directly into your source code.
+Be sure to create the `CODECOV_TOKEN` as a GitHub Actions secret, do not paste it directly into your source code.

 ### Logging